 Nature and poetry

-Miami is a fairly recent city by Western standards, but what can we say about Key West, which was not really attached to the mainland until the Overseas Highway was completed in 1938.
-Its insular character - which can only persist in view of the number of bridges to cross to reach it - and the great reputation of tolerance that haloed its natives, always seduced the intellectuals.
-The way was opened by Ernest Hemingway (1899-1961) who discovered the place thanks to his marriage and was offered his famous house by an uncle of his wife.
-It is said that the writer completed most of his great novels there, including "To Have or Not to Have ", which depicts the inhabitants of Key West, but also " For Whom the Bell Tolls", "A Farewell to Arms"...
-Nowadays, the magnificent colonial house is a must-see, especially since it is still possible to meet the descendants of the writer's cats, who are easily recognizable by their physical peculiarity: a greater number of "fingers" than normal.
-These polydactyl felines are called "Hemingway cats" by insiders.
+Miami is a relatively new city by Western standards, but what can we say about Key West, which wasn't really attached to the mainland until the Overseas Highway was completed in 1938?
+Its island character - which cannot help but persist, given the number of bridges that must be crossed to reach it - and the great reputation for tolerance that envelops its natives, still appeal to intellectuals.
+The trail was blazed by Ernest Hemingway (1899-1961), who discovered the area through his marriage and was offered its famous home by one of his wife's uncles.
+It is said that the writer completed most of his major novels here, including En avoir ou pas (To Have or Not to Have), which depicts the inhabitants of Key West, as well as Pour qui sonne le glas (For Whom the Bell Tolls), L'Adieu aux armes (A Farewell to Arms)...
+Today, the magnificent colonial mansion is a must-see, especially as it is still possible to meet the descendants of the writer's cats, who are easily recognized by their physical peculiarity: a larger-than-normal number of "fingers".
+Among insiders, these polydactyl felines are known as "Hemingway cats".

-Hemingway was awarded the Nobel Prize for Literature in 1954, some fifteen years after he left Key West following his divorce, so he never met Tennessee Williams (1911-1983), who began to settle on the peninsula at the dawn of the 1940s, although their meeting took place later, in Hemingway's new home in Cuba.
-The novelist and the playwright have one thing in common: they were interviewed by the most famous journalist in Miami, Helen Muir, who loved her adopted city so much that in 1953 she wrote a book about it that is still a classic, Miami, U.S.A.
+Hemingway was awarded the Nobel Prize for Literature in 1954, some fifteen years after he had deserted Key West following his divorce, so he never crossed paths with Tennessee Williams (1911-1983), who began to settle on the peninsula at the dawn of the 1940s, although they did meet later, in Hemingway's new home in Cuba.
+What the novelist and playwright have in common, however, is that they were interviewed by Miami's most famous journalist, Helen Muir, who loved her adopted city so much that in 1953 she dedicated to it a book that is still a classic, Miami, U.S.A.
 Tennessee Williams remained faithful to the peninsula until his death, but his modest bungalow cannot be visited.
-One can, however, dream, walking along Duval Street, that it was here, in a simple hotel during his first visits, that he wrote the plot ofA Streetcar Named Desire , which won him the Pulitzer Prize in 1948, a distinction he shared with Donald Rodney Justice (1925-2004) who won it (in the poetry category) in 1980.
-Although he published 13 collections, all of which were acclaimed, he does not seem to have been translated into our language.
+However, as we stroll down Duval Street, we can dream that it was here, in a simple hotel during his first visits, that he sketched out the plot ofA Streetcar Named Desire , which won him the Pulitzer Prize in 1948, a distinction he shared with Donald Rodney Justice (1925-2004), who won it (in the poetry category) in 1980.
+Although he published 13 collections, all of them acclaimed, he does not appear to have been translated into our language.

 If Hemingway was the patriarch of Key West, Marjorie Stoneman Douglas was undoubtedly the matriarch of the Everglades, the national park that surrounds Miami like the most beautiful of jewels.
-Born in 1890 in Minneapolis, she arrived at the age of 25 in what was then a town of a few thousand souls.
+Born in Minneapolis in 1890, she arrived at the age of 25 in what was then a small town of just a few thousand souls.
 After a disastrous marriage, she joined her father, who ran the newspaper that was to become the Miami Herald.
-From articles to fights - the young woman lacks neither temerity nor outspokenness - she is led in the early 1940s to take an interest in the Everglades, this swampy area whose political will to drain it had already been denounced by her father.
+From articles to battles - the young woman lacks neither temerity nor outspokenness - in the early 1940s she is led to take an interest in the Everglades, the swampy area whose political will to drain it her father had already denounced.
 With the book she wrote - The Everglades: River of Grass - she gave the national park its nickname, and engraved her own in marble.
-Indeed, until her death in 1998 - at the honorable age of 108! - Marjorie Stoneman Douglas will continue to commit herself to the protection of nature, and to the cause of women.
-The journalist Michael Grünwald, born in 1970, will take up the ecological torch by signing another equally important work: The Swamp: The Everglades, Florida, and the Politics of Paradise.
-However, the natural park also inspires novelists, such as Karen Russell whose Swamplandia is published in French by Albin Michel, but also cartoonists, such as Steve Gerber (1947-2008) who made his monster The Man-Thing evolve in the swamps, whose adventures were published by Marvel Comics and then brought to the screen in 2005.
+Indeed, until her death in 1998 - at the honorable age of 108! - Marjorie Stoneman Douglas remained committed to the protection of nature, and to the cause of women.
+Journalist Michael Grünwald, born in 1970, took up the ecological torch with another equally important work: The Swamp: The Everglades, Florida, and the Politics of Paradise.
+However, the natural park has also inspired novelists, such as Karen Russell, whose Swamplandia is published in French by Albin Michel, and cartoonists, such as Steve Gerber (1947-2008), who created his monster The Man-Thing in the swamps, whose adventures were published by Marvel Comics and brought to the screen in 2005.

 City and thrillers